aidandaly24/strands_project/README.md

 - **SEC filings:** Walks the SEC submissions JSON, downloads the latest HTML 10-K/10-Q/20-F/40-F/F-10/6-K, and extracts Item 7 MD&A (or captures the filing metadata when that section isn’t present).
 - **Peer list:** Provides a small static peer map for context.

-Those payloads, plus the optional `--focus` hint are passed to `strands.Agent.structured_output(...)`, which runs against your chosen large-language model (OpenAI by default, AWS Bedrock when AWS creds are present) to generate a fully structured brief.
+Those payloads, plus the optional `--focus` hint, are passed to `strands.Agent.structured_output(...)`, which runs against your chosen large-language model (OpenAI by default, AWS Bedrock when AWS creds are present) to generate a fully structured brief.
 The Markdown and JSON artifacts land in `runs/<timestamp>/`, or you can run `python runner.py <ticker> --test` to collect tool failures without writing files.

 ## Getting Started